JamesWilsonLondon/about-me/README.md

 ## 🤓 Credits

 Built by [James Wilson](https://github.com/jameswilsonlondon)
-Inspired by a love of absurdity, pitch decks, and PostHog vibes.
+Inspired by a love of absurdity and pitch decks.

 ---

 ## 📬 Suggestions?

 Got an outrageous idea to add to the game?
-Open a pull request or [drop me a message](mailto:jameswilson11@gmail.com!
+Open a pull request or [drop me a message](mailto:jameswilson11@gmail.com)!